Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Green Peppers Stuffed with Cheese…and wrapped with bacon

 The cheese melted into every corner of the tender yet crunchy green pepper.
-It had a stringy texture, reminding me of a melted mozzarella but with a smoky, salty flavor.
+Its stringy texture reminded me of melted mozzarella but with a smoky, salty flavor.

 The bacon seemed different than the type used with the Tomato Rolled in Bacon skewer.
 This bacon was thicker, meatier, crispier, and saltier.
-I loved how the bacon wrapped around the entire green pepper ensuring each and every bite was salty and crispy.
+I loved how the bacon wrapped around the green pepper, ensuring every bite was salty and crispy.

 Beef (Gyu-Kushiyaki)